Probation, Dismissal and Amnesty

 Students admitted in good standing to a degree program, or nondegree Category A, will be placed on academic probation if their graduate grade point average falls below 3.000.
 Students are automatically removed from probation once they achieve a graduate grade point average of 3.000 or higher.

-Students admitted on probation or placed on academic probation are not eligible for assistantship awards or federally-funded financial aid during the semesters in which they are on probation.
+Students admitted on probation or placed on academic probation may not be eligible for assistantship awards or federally-funded financial aid during the semesters in which they are on probation.
+Students on probation should consult the Graduate School for information on exceptions regarding holding an assistantship while on probation, and with the Office of Financial Aid for information on exceptions to financial aid policies.
 Students on probation are not allowed to enroll in more than 12 credit hours during semesters in which they are on probation.

 Students may be dismissed from their degree program or nondegree Category A status if they fail to attain a grade point average of at least 3.000 upon the completion of 9 graduate credit hours after admission on probation, or fail to raise their graduate grade point average to a 3.000 following placement on academic probation, or at any time their graduate GPA drops below a 2.000.
 Students in this situation may be dismissed from the Graduate School, or may be dismissed from their program and placed into a nondegree Category B status, upon the recommendation of the graduate coordinator of their program.